isabella232/mobile-services.de-DE/help/ios/configuration/sdk-methods.md

    Ermöglicht Ihnen die Weitergabe zusätzlicher Daten beim Erfassen von Lebenszyklusmetriken.

-   Diese Methode muss vom Einstiegspunkt Ihrer App aufgerufen werden.
+   This method must be called from the entry point of your app.
 Where applicable, this may include one or both of the methods `application:didFinishLaunchingWithOptions:` and/or `applicationWillEnterForeground:` in your AppDelegate class.

    >[!IMPORTANT]
    >